adoyle-h/lobash/doc/with-lower-version-bash.md

 ### 4.3

-- `shopt -s inherit_errexit` is new feature in Bash v4.4.
+- `shopt -s inherit_errexit` is a new feature in Bash v4.4.
 There is no workaround in v4.3.
 - `declare -p` has a bug.
 See [./module-usages/condition.md#is_array](./module-usages/condition.md#is_array).

 ### 4.2